neurodata/neurodata.io/content/about/agreements.md

 #### Annual Reviews

 We agree to annual reviews, to document goals and assess trajectory, by filling out the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2) annually, and then scheduling a meeting with leadership to discuss.
 These meetings will happen in July.
+We will also sign this agreements document each year at this time.

 ### Other Kinds of Agreements